shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 with plot points are between phases

 ## MICE
-a way to categorize stories, but also a loose guideline on where to start and end a story based on how it’s categorized
+A way to categorize stories, but also a loose guideline on where to start and end a story based on how it’s categorized

 When do multiple stories: nest one inside other.
 **Milieu** (Setting)- enter new places > navigate, strugle to exit survive > return or exit (Gulliver, Alice in Wonderland, The Hobbit)
 **Inquiry** (Idea) -  Ask question > dead end answer > process of finding information or question (murder mysteries, The Da Vinci Code.)
 **Character** - Internal Thread  that identity shift.
 Unhappy about self > Tries to change ways, attempt to break out >  Change
 **Event** - Action.
 Sth disturb status quo.> chases, fight > Status q External thread